THE MASTER’S DEGREE EXPERIENCE

 You will file the applicable Master’s Advancement to Candidacy form with your major department no later than the second week of the quarter in which the award of the degree is expected.
 Ideally, you will request advancement to candidacy at least one quarter before the term in which awarding of the degree is expected.

 You can expect to demonstrate your mastery of your field of study in one of several ways depending on your program.
-Each program has either a “Comprehensive Examination Plan,” a “Thesis Plan” or both options.
+Each program has either a “Capstone Plan,” a “Thesis Plan” or both options.

-Most UCLA master’s students have the Comprehensive Exam Plan.
+Most UCLA master’s students have the Capstone Plan.
 If you are in a field with this plan, your “examination” may be in the form of an examination, capstone project, tests, papers, individual or team projects, or some other format decided by the faculty in your program.
 At least three faculty members will evaluate your work.
-In some programs the comprehensive exam may serve as a screening exam for admission to its Doctoral Program.
+In some programs the capstone may serve as a screening exam for admission to its Doctoral Program.

 WRITE & FILE YOUR THESIS